necro-nemesis/LabyrinthAP/README.md

 The default username is 'admin' and the default password is 'secret'.

 ## Multilingual support
-RaspAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
-In order to use RaspAP with one of our supported translations, you must configure a corresponding language package on your RPi.
+LokiAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
+In order to use LokiAP with one of our supported translations, you must configure a corresponding language package on your RPi.
 To list languages currently installed on your system, use `locale -a` at the shell prompt.
 To generate new locales, run `sudo dpkg-reconfigure locales` and select any other desired locales.
 Details are provided on our [wiki](https://github.com/billz/raspap-webgui/wiki/Translations#raspap-in-your-language).

 The following translations are currently maintained by the project: